Tatsh/sutra/README.md

 # What is this?

-Sutra is a PHP framework based on Flourish, and uses Moor for routing.
+Sutra is a PHP unframework based on Flourish.

 # How do I use it?